VoliJS/NestedTypes/README.md

 # NestedTypes model framework

 Version 2.0 alpha is here.
+Rewritten from the scratch with TypeScript, based on new `Type-R` observing serializer core.

+- ES6 classes support.
+- 2-4 times faster than version 1.3 in all browsers (huge performance gain for IE11).
+- Strict ownerhip policy.

 ## TODO